SERG-Delft/delftswa/2021/assignment.md

 - Pull request midway report: Halfway the course, ensure submitted pull requests have all been added to  your `index.md`, and write a short plan for remaining pull requests that you still intend to submit.
 - Pull request final report: Again, ensure all submitted pull requests have been added to your `index.md`.
 Furthermore, for work on potential pull requests you  _tried_, but which eventually did not result in an actual pull request submission, write a short summary of what you did, and what was so hard about it.

-The two reports can be put in a file `contributions.md`, which you can put in your `journals` folder (so that it is ignored by jekyll).
+The two reports can be put in a file `contributions.md`, which you can put in your `journals` folder (so that it is ignored by Hugo).
 As an indication, around 100 words will probably suffice per planned (or terminated) pull request.

 Pull requests will be graded, based on the following criteria: